calcium carbonate, magnesium hydroxide, and simethicone

 a condition for which you need to limit your intake of magnesium.

 It is not known whether calcium carbonate, magnesium hydroxide, and simethicone will harm an unborn baby.
-Do not use this medicine without a doctor's advice if you are pregnant.
+Ask a doctor before using this medicine if you are pregnant.

 It is not known whether calcium carbonate, magnesium hydroxide, and simethicone passes into breast milk or if it could harm a nursing baby.
-Do not use this medicine without a doctor's advice if you are breast-feeding a baby.
+Ask a doctor before using this medicine if you are breast-feeding a baby.

 Do not give this medicine to a child younger than 12 years old without a doctor's advice.